Governance 2026: Agenda

 · Leigh Smyth FRSA, Founder of ImpactMatch and Co-Founder, ActionAble

-· Em Wilson FRSA
+· Em Wilson FRSA, Director of Digital, ImpactMatch

 17:20 Conference close

-17:30 Drinks Reception and networking
+17:30 Drinks reception and networking